zinchse/ts-is-fresh/docs/text/algorithm.rst

    :width: 90 %
    :align: center

+**Finding most relevant external information.**
 In real-world scenarios, numerous currencies are actively traded, and we can leverage this information in our analysis.
 However, considering all currencies simultaneously would lead to an excessively large number of parameters, making the task computationally challenging.
 Therefore, we employ a selection process to identify the top 10 currencies that exhibit the highest correlation with the target currency.

-To quantify correlation, we calculate the Euclidean distance between the vectors of percentage price changes.
+To quantify correlation, we calculate the Euclidean distance between the vectors of *percentage price changes*.
 This allows us to identify the currencies that are most closely aligned with the target currency's price movements.

+**Features aggregation.**
 After that, for each of the currencies, we calculated the features that were selected for the target currency in the previous step.
 Combined the information obtained into one large table.